huggingface/blog/education.md

     3️⃣ [Getting Started with Transformers](https://colab.research.google.com/github/huggingface/education-toolkit/blob/main/03_getting-started-with-transformers.ipynb)

-- We're organizing a dedicated, free workshop (June 6) on how to teach our educational resources in your ML and data science classes.
+- We're organizing a dedicated, free workshop (June 6) on how to teach our educational resources in your machine learning and data science classes.
 Do not hesitate to [register](https://www.eventbrite.com/e/how-to-teach-open-source-machine-learning-tools-tickets-310980931337).
-- We are currently doing a worldwide tour in collaboration with university instructors to teach more than 10000 students one of our core topics: How to build ML collaboratively?
+- We are currently doing a worldwide tour in collaboration with university instructors to teach more than 10000 students one of our core topics: How to build machine learning collaboratively?
 You can request someone on the Hugging Face team to run the session for your class via the [ML demo.cratization tour initiative](https://www.notion.so/ML-Demo-cratization-tour-with-66847a294abd4e9785e85663f5239652)**.**

  <img width="535" alt="image" src="https://user-images.githubusercontent.com/95622912/164271167-58ec0115-dda1-4217-a308-9d4b2fbf86f5.png">